jlorince/GitHubMenuBar/README.md

 4. Copy the file `GitHubMenuBar.5s.py` to the plugins directory you configured in step 1.
 The `.5s` naming convention tells BitBar to run this script every 5s.
 Feel free to modify the update frequency, keeping in mind this is only the interval at which the UI updates to match the server state, *not* how often the server does a data refresh with GitHub.

-5. Edit `.env` as desired, and copy to yout BitBat plugins directory, or anywhere above it in the file hierarchy (e.g. your home directory).
+5. Edit `.env` as desired, and copy to your BitBar plugins directory, or anywhere above it in the file hierarchy (e.g. your home directory).
 This defines some environment variables required for GMB to function.
 At a minimum you will need to set your GitHub username and access token in this file, though other options can be configured.

 6. (Optional): Install [teminal-notifier](https://github.com/julienXX/terminal-notifier)